yesmannow/cmo-simulator/CLOUDFLARE_DEPLOYMENT.md

 2. Add `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY`
 3. See `CLOUDFLARE_ENV_SETUP.md` for detailed instructions

-### Wrangler.toml Not Needed
+### Wrangler.toml Configuration
-- ✅ **Removed:** `wrangler.toml` has been removed from the project
+- ✅ **Minimal file required:** A minimal `wrangler.toml` is included to prevent interactive build prompts
-- ✅ For Cloudflare Pages, all configuration is done through the dashboard
+- ✅ For Cloudflare Pages, all actual configuration is done through the dashboard
-- ✅ The OpenNext Cloudflare adapter works without wrangler.toml
+- ✅ The file only contains basic metadata (name, compatibility_date)
-- ℹ️ If you see any wrangler-related warnings, they can be safely ignored
+- ℹ️ The build tool requires this file to avoid asking for interactive input during CI/CD builds

 ## ✅ Verification